 Quebec immigration programs

 Quebec operates a number of different immigration programs enabling eligible candidates to secure Canadian permanent residence.
-The federal government has granted the province of Quebec significantly more autonomy in immigration policies and procedures, which is why Quebec’s immigration programs are often treated separately from other provinces’.
+The federal government has granted the province of Quebec significantly more autonomy in immigration policies and procedures, which is why Quebec’s immigration programs are often treated separately from other provinces.

 Get Started

 Quebec is the only province in Canada whose only official language is French.
 For this reason, some of Quebec’s immigration programs require proficiency or offer preference to individuals proficient in French.
-However, there are also pathways available for non-French speakers who wish to immigrate to the province.

 Certificat de sélection du Québec (CSQ)

-Quebec Skilled Worker Program (QSW)
+Skilled Worker Selection Program (SWSP)

-Quebec Experience Program (PEQ)
+Quebec Experience Program (PEQ) - Now Closed

 Quebec Investor Program

-In order to apply to the Quebec Investor Program, applicants must have net assets totalling at least $2 million CAD and the ability to invest at least $1.2 million CAD with a Quebec financial intermediary.
+In order to apply to the Quebec Investor Program, applicants must have net assets totaling at least $2 million CAD and the ability to invest at least $1.2 million CAD with a Quebec financial intermediary.
 Applicants who fit these criteria may be eligible to obtain permanent residence in Canada through the Quebec Investor Program.

 Quebec Entrepreneur Program